 FREE LUNCH PROGRAM

-District 30 and Sodexo Food Services work cooperatively to offer a daily hot lunch program at all schools.
+District 30 and Quest Food Management Services, Inc. partner to offer a daily lunch program at all schools.
 Monthly menus are posted online and shared via the school newsletter.
-In addition to the hot lunch program, the PTO’s sponsor a monthly special lunch.
+In addition to the lunch program, the PTO’s sponsor a monthly special lunch.
 Parents participate via the PTO registration process in August.

-School District 30 participates in the Illinois Free Lunch Program.
-A student’s eligibility for free and reduced-price food services shall be determined by the income eligibility guidelines and family-size income standards set annually by the U.S. Department of Agriculture and distributed by the Illinois State Board of Education.
+School District 30 participates in the Illinois Free Lunch/Special Milk Program.
+A student’s eligibility for free lunch shall be determined by the income eligibility guidelines and family-size income standards set annually by the U.S. Department of Agriculture and distributed by the Illinois State Board of Education.
 Details may be obtained from the Assistant Superintendent for Finance and Operations at the District Office.

 Back to the Handbook Top.

 Parents receive registration information for busing from First Student Transportation at 2800 Old Willow Road, Northbrook, Illinois 60062, Telephone: (847) 724-7200.
 Those who are interested in transportation should mail the necessary fees along with the signed contract directly to First Student Transportation.
 Upon receipt of the contract, the rider will be issued a bus pass which must be presented daily in order to ride the bus.

 Parents are requested to support the schools and bus company by speaking to their children about safety.

 - Arrive at the bus stop on time.